 service.beta.kubernetes.io/ncloud-load-balancer-size |

-Road balancer's load processing performance
+Load balancer's load processing performance.

 |

-Default DYNAMIC
+Default: DYNAMIC

 |